cybersectroll/TrollAMSI/README.md

 ```

 # OPSEC
-## Static
+'Static
 - obfuscate "AmsiUtils" and "ScanContent" maybe?
-## Dynamic
+'Dynamic
 - Nothing much really

-# Wishlist - Project was done over overnight and I have no time/intent to pursue the following:
+# Wishlist
-- same technique should be applicable to ETW and CLM, maybe there's more?
+- same technique should/could be applicable to bypass
+  - ETW write
+  - CLM enforcement
+  - maybe there's more?

 # Disclaimer
 Should only be used for educational purposes!